lynnfaraday/aresmush.com/_root/articles/building-the-perfect-mush.md

 I've always thought that a good compromise on an econ system is one with a generic "Lifestyle" rating that you choose for your character.
 Give the players guidelines as to what items they can afford with their lifestyle, and leave it at that.
 It's simple, and in my opinion far better than a half-baked econ system that bears no resemblance to your in-game reality.

-## IT’S MY MUSH AND I’LL CRY IF I WANNA
+## It's My MUSH and I'll Cry if I Want To

 My basic philosophy in MUSHes is that if you give the players a set of guidelines to go by and then leave them to their own devices, that most of the time, things will sort themselves out.
 The staff’s job on a MUSH, in my mind, is to provide an environment where the players can have *fun*, and then step in as needed to help out, police the theme or settle disputes as needed.